owensgl/biol525D/resources/syllabus.md

 ## LOCATION AND TIME

-BRKX 2365, 10am to Noon
+FSC 1003, 10am to Noon, 1pm to 3pm.

 ## TOPICS

 Resources for each topic are in a subdirectory based on the topic.
+Two topics will be covered per day.

 1. Broad introduction: Scope of course, goals, overview of technology and bioinformatics, and the future of sequencing [GREG]
 2. Programming for biologists [GREG]
-3. Fastq files and quality checking/trimming[Kay]
+3. Fastq files and quality checking/trimming [Kay]
 4. Alignment: algorithms and tools [GREG]
 5. Assembly: transcriptome and genome assembly [KAY]
 6. RNAseq + differential expression analysis [KAY]